Storyboard: Gloria Kondrup

 At this point, you may be asking yourself: how did someone who was supposed to break into the world of law end up getting her master’s degree in design at ArtCenter. . . and later, starting a renowned Typography Center?

 Maybe it’s best if I backtrack a bit.
-After hearing the word juxtaposed, I did a 180 degree turn after high school and decided to study fine art.
+After hearing the word “juxtaposed” in my Art History 101 class, I did a 180-degree turn and decided to study fine art.
 As you could probably imagine, my mother, a single parent raising four children, was not pleased.
-I had gone from the early stages of a potentially stable career in law, to a new found passion for (gulp) art.
+I had gone from the early stages of a potentially stable career in law to a new found passion for (gulp) art.
 I completed my BA and decided to pursue an advanced degree, still in the field of fine art/art history.
 Yet I had to eat, pay rent, etc. – all those trivial things.

 A friend of mine who was a graphic designer helped me to understand the basic nuts and bolts of the graphic design field.
 She also introduced me to a small firm that was looking to hire.

-But I wanted to legitimize my learned-by-doing knowledge of design and typography.
+But I wanted to legitimize my learned-by-doing knowledge of design and typography and critically study the importance of sustainability in a design practice.
 Even though I now had years of professional experience and was running my own small design studio, I came to ArtCenter to earn a master’s degree.
-(It cost me the sale of my beloved sapphire ring to pay for my last semester.)
-Yet it was here that I fell in love again not only with words such as juxtaposed, but with the letterforms that were used to create them.
+Yet it was here that I fell in love again—not only with words such as “juxtaposed,” but with the letterforms that were used to create them.

-I was supposed to reenter the professional design arena but I was persuaded by my mentors to give teaching a try.
+After I completed my MFA, I was supposed to re-enter the professional design arena, but I was persuaded by my mentors to give teaching a try.

-Today, the Hoffmitz Milken Center for Typography lives on as Leah’s legacy.
-Our mission is to advance and elevate typography on a global scale.
-Home to a dynamic program of classes, lectures, exhibitions, and symposia, the HMCT also supports students and faculty, and partners with all ArtCenter departments.
+Leah passed away from a malignant brain tumor, but not before she knew that her passion and dedication to the advancement and study of typography was to be continued with the creation of the Hoffmitz Milken Center for Typography [HMCT] through the generosity of the Lowell Milken Family Foundation.
+Today, the HMCT lives on as Leah’s legacy.
+Our mission is to advance and elevate the value of typography in education.
+Home to a dynamic program of classes, lectures, exhibitions, and archive, the HMCT supports students and faculty, partnering with all ArtCenter departments, professional organizations, and other educational institutions worldwide.

-One of the things I remember most when I think of Leah is our shared love of language, our passion for typography, and the way that letterforms converge to make the shapes we know as words.
+The things I remember most when I think of Leah are a shared love of language, our passion for typography and the way that letterforms converge to make the shapes we know as words.

 I guess I was never supposed to be a lawyer.